Lumbricals of the hand

 The lumbricals are intrinsic muscles of the hand that flex the metacarpophalangeal joints, and extend the interphalangeal joints.

 The lumbrical muscles of the foot also have a similar action, though they are of less clinical concern.

 Structure

 The lumbricals are four, small, worm-like muscles on each hand.
 These muscles are unusual in that they do not attach to bone.
-Instead, they attach proximally to the tendons of flexor digitorum profundus, and distally to the extensor expansions.
+Instead, they attach proximally to the radial side of the tendons of flexor digitorum profundus, and distally to the extensor expansions.
 The first and second lumbricals are unipennate, while the third and fourth lumbricals are bipennate.